Select one of the available

 strategies to meet the community health needs identified through the

-CHA, in collaboration with VHA and the Healthy Communities
+CHA, in collaboration with Vizient and the Healthy Communities

 Institute, developed this resource to help not-for-profit health care